BDMADE/aq/README.md

-# art_quest
+# AQ Project
-A react and strapi.js based project
+A React and strapi.js based project